How to Block Second Space in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block second space environments on Android apps using Appdome
+How to Implement Block second space environments in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block second space environments without an SDK or gateway: